-The first American soldier died in Vietnam War was Richard B. Fitzgibbon, Jr., a U.S. Air Force Technical Sergeant.
-He was not killed in action, but rather by another U.S. airman on 8 June, 1956.
-In October 22, 1957, the U.S. forces suffered their first casualties by hostiles.
+The first American soldier died in the Vietnam War was Richard B. Fitzgibbon, Jr., a U.S. Air Force Technical Sergeant.
+He was not killed in action but murdered by another U.S. airman and later died of his wounds on 8 June, 1956.
+On October 22, 1957, the U.S. forces suffered their first hostile casualties.
 Thirteen Americans were wounded in three terrorist bombings.
 Since then, number of terrorist incidents rose quickly.
 In the last quarter of 1957, 75 local officers were assassinated and kidnapped.

-The U.S. casualties increased proportional with the increasing of U.S. military intervention.
-The 1968, when the peak troop strength in Vietnam was around 540,000, was also the most deadly year with 16,899 deaths.
-The high casualty in 1968 also was caused by the first massive offensive from the North Vietnam, widely known as Tet Offensive.
-Later years, after President Nixon began to implement the Vietnamization policy, the number of soldiers decreased gradually as well as the number of death.
+The U.S. casualties increased proportional to its growing military intervention in Vietnam.
+1968 was the year when American troop strength in Vietnam peaked at around 540,000, which also happened to be the deadliest year with 16,899 deaths.
+The high casualty in 1968 also was caused by the first massive offensive from North Vietnam, widely known as Tet Offensive.
+In later years of the conflict, after President Nixon began to implement the Vietnamization policy, the number of soldiers decreased gradually and so did the number of deaths.

 Charles McMahon and Darwin Lee Judge were the last American soldiers died during the war.
-The two men, both U.S. Marines, were killed on a rocket attack on April 29, 1975, one day before the Fall of Saigon.
-After the Vietnam War, there were seven more soldiers were died by the wounded they had got in Vietnam.
+The two men, both U.S. Marines, were killed on a rocket attack on April 29, 1975 – one day before the Fall of Saigon and South Vietnam.
+After the Vietnam War, seven more soldiers died by the wounds they had suffered in Vietnam.

 Death by Rank